 Anyball is a blast with friends.
 It’s easy to pick up and play, surprisingly sadistic, and every character has stretchy arms, which is hilarious.
 Its release date and platforms are still TBA, but wherever Anyball launches, it’s going to be great.
 It is literally too charming to be ignored.

 That wraps up Part Two of our Play NYC 2018 coverage.
-Part Three will be our final look at the rest of the titles from the show floor.
 If any of the games covered left you intrigued, let us know below!